arj7192/digit-recognition-service/README.md

 Image pre-processing needs further work.
 The current version is limited to two family of images (i) 28 X 28 grayscale, (ii) Bigger RGB images with lighter backround and darker digit pixels.
 Machine learning model could be trained further, or an even better model could be researched/chosen, but CNN is a fairly standard literature choice for MNIST modelling.

-The model checkpoint files currently visible in this repository should ideally be removed from here, and placed on a separate database or aws s3, but is kept here for the sake of reproducibility of results if needed.
+The model checkpoint files currently visible in this repository (inside the model_path folder) should ideally be removed from here, and placed on a separate database or aws s3, but is kept here for the sake of reproducibility of results if needed.

 ## Hosted Service